10 Podcasts for Women Worth Adding to Your Playlist

 She Makes Money Moves

 Still struggle to have an honest conversation about your financial situation?
 In She Makes Money Moves, money is far from being the elephant in the room.
 Hosted by Glamour editor-in-chief Samantha Barry, this podcast features real-life tales from across the U.S. about how much women make, how much women spend, and how finances impact our relationships and identity.
-If you’ve long wondered why asking for a raise is so difficult or the do’s and don’ts of investing, She Makes Money Moves is a must-listen.
+If you’ve long wondered why asking for a raise is so difficult, or agonized over the do’s and don’ts of investing, She Makes Money Moves is a must-listen.

 Field Guide to Eating in Canada